Have you ever pondered the future internet architecture? What will the internet look like in the coming years?

-With nearly one-third of the world’s population now online, we are ever-dependent on the Internet and can hardly imagine being without it.
-As we are driven by technological innovations and the requirements of emerging and yet-to-be-discovered applications, the Internet of the future is likely to look very different than it does today.
+With nearly one-third of the global population now connected, our dependence on the Internet is undeniable, and the thought of living without it seems almost inconceivable.
+Driven by technological innovations and the ever-evolving demands of emerging and yet-to-be-discovered applications, it’s clear that the Internet of the future will bear little resemblance to what we experience today.

-In a relatively short time, the Internet has created unparalleled opportunities for advancing knowledge.
-What began as a small scale network of networks has evolved to becoming integral to our lives and vital to the operation of most sectors of our society.
-But the continued success of the Internet is increasingly threatened by the sophistication of security attacks and by the lack of performance reliability of Internet services.
-As our reliance on a secure and highly dependable information technology infrastructure continues to increase, it is no longer certain that the emerging needs of our society can be met by the current Internet.
+In a remarkably short span, the Internet has ushered in unprecedented opportunities for advancing human knowledge.
+What began as a modest network of interconnected networks has since grown to become an indispensable part of our daily lives, essential to the functioning of nearly every sector in society.
+However, the sustained success of the Internet faces growing threats from increasingly sophisticated security attacks and the unreliability of Internet services.
+As our reliance on a secure and highly dependable information technology infrastructure continues to surge, it’s no longer guaranteed that the present Internet can adequately meet the emerging demands of our society.

 Here are some of the interesting ideas that have arisen from this program: